musetrainer/capacitor-musetrainer-midi/README.md

 # capacitor-musetrainer-midi

-Capacitor MIDI plugin by MuseTrainer
+Capacitor MIDI plugin by MuseTrainer.

+Only support iOS for now.

 ## Install